-Every book, video, etc. on Amazon.com has its own page, which can be linked to.
-The link would look like this:
+Every product sold at Amazon.com has its own page, which has a unique address (or URL).
+The link can look like this:

-And starting around September, 2006, Amazon began to use links that include the title and author, such as:
+And starting around September, 2006, Amazon began to use links that include some words from the title and author, such as:

 In September of 2008, I discovered this format:

 (note- if you change that "dp" to "gp", it will not work, unless you add "/product", as in the example above).

 There are several reasons why you will see much longer links.
 One is that Amazon tracks every page hit, and one is that Amazon has a referral program.
 Also, there are different ways to link to the same page, which result in different URLs.

 When you follow a link to a page on Amazon, even if it is a simple link like the one above, you will see in the address box on your browser that the URL is much longer.
 This is just tracking info.
 Since this is confusing and since Amazon doesn't really explain it, many people assume this long URL is the actual address to the page.
 So when people capture a link (like to email to someone or to put in a document or to keep as a bookmark), they usually capture the whole long link, which is really just a temporary unique URL for that particular page hit.
 All you need to include is just up to the 10-digit ASIN.
 Another confusing thing is that Amazon will sometimes take you to a product page other than the main page for the item, and the link may be structured differently.
 But all products should have a page with a link like the simple one above.